 EVEN 3321 Environmental Engineering Lab 3 SCH (0-1-0-4)

 Overview of contaminant transport and partitioning processes, chemical processes, biological processes, and particle dynamics and separations processes.
 Design and performance of experiments to generate data for environmental engineering design.
 Statistical analyses and interpretation of experimental data.
-Prerequisites: EVEN 2310 and, CHEM 1312/1112.
+Prerequisites: CHEM 1312/CHEM 1112.

 Physicochemical fundamentals and applications using mass and energy balances for the design of water treatment systems with consideration of water characteristics, reaction kinetics, and process reactors.
 Fundamental principles are used in environmental engineering processes for water and air quality applications.
 Prerequisite: EVEN 2310.